Playing Rules

 ADVANTAGE CALLS / NON-CALLS

 If in the opinion of the referee, it is to the advantage of the player fouled not to call the penalty, then play shall continue and the foul shall not be called.
 (VII.
-Rules, Advantage)l
+Rules, Advantage)

 FREE KICKS